 - For the avoidance of doubt, embodiments of importance are advantageously claimed separately, even if this incurs claim fees.

-Patent Rules introducing excess claim fees will come into force soon and will apply to any application in which examination has not been requested before October 3, 2022.
+Patent Rules introducing excess claim fees came into force recently and apply to any application in which examination was not requested before October 3, 2022.
 The rules introduce a fee of CAD $100 for each claim

 over 20.1 Claim fees are first calculated and payable when the examination is requested.
 They are calculated again when the final fee (i.e. issue fee) is paid.
 The excess